FreedyPlugins/FreedyPlugins/fmg2/english_wiki.md

     <game or all or player> remove inventory ( menu_1 ) //Delete inventory
     <game or all or player> close inventory // Close the player's inventory
     <game or all or player> get item inventory ( player | hotbar | <game or all or player> testItem ) // Store the slot of the item the player is holding in the item
+    // Google InventoryType <server version> spigot to find all inventory types

 ### Target